This week: The Shadow KnowsEdited by: LJPC - the tortoise

 Thanks so much for the kind words!
 I love your suggestion and will be doing a newsletter on psychological horror in my next NL.
 Along with my thanks, when my next NL goes live, I’ll send you an MB!

-BIG BAD WOLF submits "Monster stuff" and writes: One topic you might try is what I call Light Horror- basically, while the creatures might be monsters; like werewolves, zombies, vampires, and so forth, they act more like humans; librarians, teachers, doctors, lawyers, and so forth.
+BIG BAD WOLF Is Thankful submits "Monster stuff" and writes: One topic you might try is what I call Light Horror- basically, while the creatures might be monsters; like werewolves, zombies, vampires, and so forth, they act more like humans; librarians, teachers, doctors, lawyers, and so forth.

 Thanks for the suggestion, BBW.
 Novels where the main characters are normal-acting supernatural people/creatures usually fall in the category of Urban Fantasy.
 There are lots of successful Urban Fantasy books and series.